-(a) apply his or her knowledge or skills in relation to, engage in any professional relationship with, or perform services using his or her knowledge and skills in relation to any prisoner except for the purpose of evaluating, treating, protecting, or improving the physical or mental health of the prisoner within a patient-provider relationship, or under circumstances permitted by subsection (a), (b) or (c) of section 1F;
+(a) apply his or her knowledge or skills in relation to, engage in any professional relationship with, or perform services using his or her knowledge and skills in relation to any prisoner except for:

 (c) use his or her knowledge or skills in any way to help create conditions of confinement, incarceration or detention designed to harm, weaken, break down, exhaust or otherwise impair a prisoner;

-(d) use his or her knowledge or skills to further or facilitate the punishment, intimidation, or coercion of a prisoner, except as permitted by subsection (a) or (b) of section 1F;
+(d) use his or her knowledge or skills to further or facilitate the punishment, intimidation, or coercion of a prisoner, except as permitted by paragraph (a) or (b) of section 1F;

 Section 1E.
 Every health care professional who uses his or her knowledge or skills in relation to a prisoner shall do so in a way consistent with generally applicable legal, health and professional standards, including but not limited to those pertaining to the confidentiality of patient information.
 In all clinical assessments relating to a prisoner, whether for therapeutic or evaluative purposes, health care professionals shall exercise their professional judgment independent of the interests of a government or other third party.

 Section 1F.
-A health care professional may engage in the following conduct, if it is consistent with legal and professional standards, it does not adversely affect the physical or mental health or condition of an individual, it does not violate sections 1D or 1E, and it is not otherwise unlawful:
+A health care professional may engage in the following conduct, so long as it is consistent with legal and professional standards; it does not adversely affect the physical or mental health or condition of an individual; it does not violate section 1D and 1E; and it is not otherwise unlawful: